kushaldas/lym/docs/networking.md

 ;; MSG SIZE  rcvd: 57
 ```

-If you want to specify the DNS server to use, you can do that with the address specified at the end of the command along with a @ sign.
+If you want to specify a DNS server to use, you can do that with the address specified at the end of the command along with a @ sign.

 ```
 $ dig rtnpro.com @208.67.222.222